Mohd Zabri Abdul Hamid

-ASP Mohd Zabri Bin Abdul Hamid, S.P. was a police officer most remembered as a member and officer of the Royal Malaysia Police 69 Commandos of the Pasukan Gerakan Khas.
+Mohd Zabri Bin Abdul Hamid was a police officer most remembered as a member and officer of the Royal Malaysia Police 69 Commandos of the Pasukan Gerakan Khas.

 Background

 Mohd Zabri was born in Tapah, Perak on 15 August 1937 and was the second child of nine siblings from the couple Abdul Hamid and Mahiyah binti Mohd Shah.
 He received his early education from Tapah Malay School and then continued his studies at the English Government School, Tapah until he completed Senior Cambridge.
 After passing the Cambridge Senior examination, he began his early career as a teacher in Slim River in 1958.

 In 1959, he worked as a junior officer in the Rubber Research Department, Kuala Lumpur.
 After completing a course at the Rubber Research Institute, Sungai Buloh, he was then assigned to Masjid Tanah, Melaka before being transferred back to Taiping, Perak.